 Diabetes: For Patients and Consumers

-Gestational diabetes (GDM) and diabetes in pregnancy
+Gestational Diabetes (GDM) and Diabetes in Pregnancy

 This booklet explains gestational diabetes, its causes, and its symptoms.
 It also provides a general treatment plan for the condition that patients and health care professionals can use to set up a treatment regimen that addresses the woman’s specific needs.

-- Am I At Risk for Gestational Diabetes? is a booklet published by the NICHD that explains gestational diabetes, lists the risk factors for the condition, indicates who should be tested and when, and explains how to get more information about gestational diabetes.
+This booklet explains gestational diabetes, lists the risk factors for the condition, indicates who should be tested and when, and explains how to get more information about gestational diabetes.

 Services, Resources, and Support

-- The We Can! program, supported in part by the NICHD, is dedicated to improving children’s activity and nutrition in order to improve health, including preventing type 2 diabetes.
+The We Can! program, supported in part by the NICHD, is dedicated to improving children’s activity and nutrition in order to improve health, including preventing type 2 diabetes.

-- The ADA’s Project Power provides churches with resources for integrating diabetes awareness messages and healthy living tips into church life.
+This project provides churches with resources for integrating diabetes awareness messages and healthy living tips into church life.

 This program for African-American women teaches these women how to take care of themselves to stop diabetes.

-- Just a Touch is a series of ADA community-based educational modules to fight neuropathy and kidney damage from diabetes in African-Americans.
+This series of community-based educational modules is meant to fight neuropathy and kidney damage from diabetes in African-Americans.

 Please note: Links to organizations and information included on this page do not indicate endorsement from the NICHD, NIH, or HHS.

-Last Updated Date: 11/30/2012
+Last Updated Date: 10/23/2013

-Last Reviewed Date: 11/30/2012
+Last Reviewed Date: 09/17/2013